 - KCB will strive to reduce water consumption (estimated at 191,000 cubic meters p.a) reduce energy consumption (5.782 million kwh, consume 312,000 litres of diesel which emitted 248,000 and 838 tons of carbon dioxide respectively).

 - KCB will strive to recycle paper, scan documents – encourage customers to uptake e-services (use less paper), participate in tree planting and reforestation,

 Empowerment of Kenyans

-– KCB has 71,000 e-customers (receive information by electronic means – which menas less paper consumed)
+- KCB has 71,000 e-customers (receive information by electronic means – which means less paper consumed)

-– Create wealth nationwide – branches can procure 33% of product in local areas, and KCB has 9 full branches in sparely populate areas
+- Create wealth nationwide – branches can procure 33% of products in local areas, and KCB has 9 full branches in sparely populated areas.

-– in education sector, partner with AIESEC and the palmhouse foundation
+- In the education sector, they partner with AIESEC and the Palmhouse foundation

-Triton ends well? for KCB: The Triton matter may be a forgone conclusion if the Daily Nation article about an out of court settlement between Government of Kenya and its financiers (KCB, Fortis, Ecobank, Equatorial banks) is true – and that the government (i.e. taxpayers) may pay the financiers off to not go to court over their funds lost with Trition and teh Kenya Pipleince Corporation (KPC).
+Triton ends well? for KCB: The Triton matter may be a foregone conclusion if the Daily Nation article about an out of court settlement between the Government of Kenya and its financiers (KCB, Fortis, Ecobank, Equatorial banks) is true – and that the government (i.e. taxpayers) may pay the financiers off to not go to court over their funds lost with Trition and the Kenya Pipeline Corporation (KPC).
 The silence will mean that unsavory happenings at KPC will (maybe) not be exposed further, clearing the way (hopefully) for an IPO of the troubled company.